FAQS

 Heads Up: They might ask all sorts of questions about the therapy you are seeking (e.g. the therapist’s NPI number, CPT codes, diagnosis codes, etc.)- they don't need all of this information right now- when you’re ready to submit for reimbursement all the information they need will be on the superbill that I will send you.
 I send super bills out once a month to clients.

 Another heads up: When you are ready to submit the superbill, you will be asked if you want the reimbursement check sent to your address or to your provider.
-It is important that you have the reimbursement sent to you and not me.
+It is important that you have the reimbursement sent to you and not me (your provider).

 • $200 for a 45-55 minute session.

-• I am licensed in the state of Massachusetts.
-My office is in Westboroug, Ma.
+• I am licensed in the state of Massachusetts and Rhode Island.

 • I use a HIPPA compliant electronic health record system.
 You will receive a zoom link that is HIPPA compliant.